cargo-limit/cargo-limit/README.md

 endf
 ```

 Behavior may depend on your configuration.
-Use `:copen` if the quickfix list didn't appear to you automatically after project rebuild.
+Use `:copen` if the quickfix list didn't appear to you automatically.

 </p>
 </details>